 In addition Marie has also attended external training focusing on students with sensory difficulties, she has also been involved with GESS support work in mainstream schools, where she has devised personalised plans to meet sensory needs and shared assessment tracking information for SEND pupils.

 - Todd CheethamAssistant Head, Post-16Read MoreTodd is the Assistant Headteacher for Post-16, with whole school responsibility for outcomes and interventions.
-Todd also leads the Post 19 Community Interest Company, Opening Doors and has a whole school responsibility for Science and maintains an overview of this focus area across school.
+Todd also leads the Post 19 Community Interest Company, Opening Doors and has a whole school responsibility for Science maintaining an overview of this area across school.

-Todd has offered GESS support work in Secondary schools to advise on accreditation pathways and has devised personalised programmes of study to support individuals in mainstream with great success.
-Todd is also available to support with curriculum and assessment development work across key stages.
+Todd has offered Inclusion Network support work in Secondary schools to advise on accreditation pathways and has devised personalised programmes of study to support individuals in mainstream with great success.
+Todd is also available to support with curriculum/assessment development and PPG Strategy work across key stages.

 Dan has worked to develop the multi-agency hub at Greenacre which is designed to ensure partner agencies work in close collaboration to meet the holistic needs of all pupils in a timely and effective way.
 Dan works to ensure that pupils can leave Greenacre as independent and equipped for adulthood as possible, and with the correct support around them.